Deir ez-Zor Airport

 Deir ez-Zor Airport (مطار دير الزور) (IATA: DEZ, ICAO: OSDZ) is an airport serving Deir ez-Zor, a city in northeastern Syria.

 History

 Deir ez-Zor Airport was established by the British during World War II as LG-416.

-Before the war in Syria, airlines like Jazeera Airways and Syrian Air flew to destinations such as Damascus, Aleppo, Bahrain and Kuwait.
+Before the Syrian Civil War, airlines like Jazeera Airways and Syrian Air flew to destinations such as Damascus, Aleppo, Bahrain and Kuwait.

-On October 15, 2012, heavy artillery and missiles strikes, originating in the airport, hit the city.
+On 15 October 2012, heavy artillery and missiles strikes, originating in the airport, hit the city.
 On 24 November 2012, rebels were surrounding the airport.
 During the night of 6 December 2014, ISIL took control over the missile battalion to the northeast of the airport and stormed the airbase itself, but failed to seize it.